tomstorey/c2500re/README.md

 ### FreeRTOS
 I have succeeded in getting FreeRTOS to run, and you can find a fork with my Motorola 68k port included here: [https://github.com/tomstorey/FreeRTOS-Kernel](https://github.com/tomstorey/FreeRTOS-Kernel)

+An example application to blink the OK LED is included in the `source/` directory of this repository.
+Instructions for getting that up and running are included in its directory.

 ### Parity Logic Test
 This is presumably a memory parity logic test, the name and general functionality of the routine seems to be quite suggestive of that anyway.